amitfr123/quartz_notes/content/ELF/Practical Binary Analysis.md

 # Anatomy of a binary
 ## The C Compilation Process
 This chapter of the book describes a rough overview of the `gcc` compilation process.
-1. The Pre-processing Phase - in this phase macros like `#define` and `#include` are resolved.
+1. The Preprocessing Phase - in this phase macros like `#define` and `#include` are resolved.
 To view this stage you can use the `-E` flag when using`gcc`.
-2. The Compilation Phase - in this phase the code is compiled into assembly in a human readable format ie with symbolic information (like the usage of function names).
+2. The Compilation Phase - in this phase the code is compiled into assembly in a human readable format i.e. with symbolic information (like the usage of function names).
 To view the output of this phase you can use the `-S` flag when using`gcc`.
 3. The Assembly Phase - in this phase object files (`ELF` format) are generated.
 The object files contain proper assembly that can be executed.
 To view the output of this phase you can use the `-C` flag when using`gcc`.
 4. The Linking Phase - in this phase the object files are linked together to form a single executable/library.